ellisonpyon/cs1302-latin-squares/README.md

 ## Project Requirements & Grading

-This assignment is made up of 100 points total.
+This assignment is worth 100 points.
+The lowest possible grade is 0, and the highest possible grade is 105 (due to extra credit).

 ### Functional Requirements